alphagov/govuk-frontend/.github/ISSUE_TEMPLATE/build-a-component.md

 ### Content
 The component must:
-- [ ] include Nunjucks documentation
+- [ ] include Nunjucks documentation, which the technical writing community has 2i'd
 - [ ] have PR commits with [commit messages that are easy to understand](https://github.com/alphagov/design-system-team-docs/blob/main/development/commit-messages.md)

 ### Reviews